Learning to Play Bridge - one advantage of bad bidding is that you can practice playing atrocious contracts

 Simply put, you need a better than average hand (say 12 HCP) to open the bidding.

-There are several ways to refine the way you look at your HCP.
-Statistical analysis of hands show that this system of point counting undervalues Aces and 10’s.
-There are several ways to “adjust” your HCP, the ones I like are (i) add a HCP if you hold all 4 Aces, (ii) deduct a HCP if you hold no Aces, (ii) add a ½ HCP for each 10 in your hand.
+Based upon a large sample of real world bridge hands HCP does not take hand shape into account, and there are several ways to refine the way players should assess (or re-assess) the exact distribution of cards in any specific hand.
+Statistical analysis of hands show that HCP undervalues Aces and 10’s, other analyses prefer to consider Queens and Jacks are overvalued (since in the real world they often fall under Aces and Kings rather than win tricks).
+There are several ways to “adjust” a HCP, the ones I like are (i) add a HCP if when holding all 4 Aces, (ii) deduct a HCP if a hand has no Aces, (ii) add a ½ HCP for each 10 in a hand.

 The addition of 3 points for a void, etc., and the negative point adjustment for unprotected honours, and the extra points for long suits, the 4 Aces and for 10's are all together called the Pavlicek Point Count.
 An important point here is that 13 Pavicek (total) point count becomes the threshold for making an opening bid.
 Pavlicek also added a couple of additions.
 Firstly he adds a point for any suit in dummy that is Qxxxx or better.
 Equally he adds 1 point for a 5-card suit if partner raised the suit without knowing it was a 5-card suit.
 He adds 2 points for every trump card over five if they had not been 'shown' to partner.
 And finally he adds an additional point for each card over three in a side suit.
 Adding everything together he sets game firmly at 26 points.

 Sometimes it is difficult to evaluate the game or slam potential of a hand, e.g. should you pass or bid game or even a slam?
 One way is to look at your 'controls', e.g. the Aces and protected Kings you would expect to hold for your particular HCP.
 If you have 5 HCP I would expect you to hold an Ace or King, if not you hand is 'weaker' than 'average'.
-And so on, 7-8 HCP expect 2 controls, 10 HCP expect 3 controls, 12-13 HCP you should have 4 controls, 15 HCP expect 5 controls, 17-18 HCP expect 6 controls, and with 20 HCP you should expect to have 7 controls.
+Many experts attribute 2 control points to an Aces and 1 control point to a King.
+Hands with 5 HCP and 1 control point, and hands with 7-8 HCP and 2 control points are considered poor hands.
+Things start to look interesting with 10 HCP and 3 controls, with 12-13 HCP hands should have 4 controls, 15 HCP expect 5 controls, 17-18 HCP expect 6 controls, and with 20 HCP hands should have 7 controls.

-Another equally useful approach for these 'boarder line' hands is to look at the presence or absence of specific negative features that would or would not reduce the value of you HCP count.
+Another equally useful approach for these 'boarder line' hands is to look at the presence or absence of specific negative features that would or would not reduce the value of a particular HCP count.
 These are:

 Honour singletons (exempt the singleton Ace).

-Honours in opponents' suit when deciding to support your partner's suit (these points could be useless to your partner), and in particular honours in suits shown by your left hand opponent (they are sitting 'over' you).
+Honours in opponents' suit when deciding to support partner's suit (these points could be useless), and in particular honours in suits shown by the left hand opponent (they are sitting 'over' you).

-There are also specific distributions that enhance you hand and should make you consider a more 'aggressive' bid, namely:
+There are also specific distributions that enhance hands and support a more 'aggressive' bid, namely:

 Two or three honours in long suits, or better still honour sequences in long suits - add 1 HCP.